DoaJCBlogger/Talk32/README.md

 #### Known issues
 - Doesn't connect to Discord yet
-- Server icons are shown in low color
+- Server icons and user avatars are shown in low color
-- (Possibly resolved) There is an issue with expanding and collapsing channel categories when the window is resized after collapsing one.
+- Sometimes the server name in the left sidebar disappears on Windows XP